Dzoukr/Dapper.FSharp/README.md

 ### WHERE condition

-Since version `1.1` there are few helper functions available to make syntax shorter.
+There are few helper functions available to make syntax shorter.

 Longer syntax: